• Skip to main content

 We don’t recommend freezing it.

-Turkish rice with chicken is best enjoyed fresh or within a couple of days from the fridge.
+Turkish chicken pilaf is best enjoyed fresh or within a couple of days from the fridge.
 If you have leftovers, store them in an airtight container and keep in the fridge.

 • Tavuk Döner